musoniusr/DhammaratoDhamma/_posts/2024-07-13-as-habits-change-they-will-change-your-destiny-the-sangha-US-124.md

 We don't daydream about things that the actual Buddha dhamma is to see reality, to see things the way that they are, so that we can make a change for the better.
 And, in fact, the most important point that Vikki Buddha Dasa made is that the teachings of the Buddha is a change model.
 It's not trying to figure stuff out so that, you know, it's to see things the way that they are so that you can make a change to fix it for the better.
 Now, I, uh.
 At the very beginning, the Buddha would say that he only teaches one thing.

 Everybody knows what that is, right?
 Alexander Hippel, what did the Buddha teach dissatisfaction and the end of dissatisfaction.
 Right.
 Okay, that's in English.
-Dukkha Duka Naroda.
+Dukkha Duka Nirodha.

 He taught dissatisfaction and the end of dissatisfaction.
 That that was all he was interested in.
 He wasn't interested in spooks and fairies and sky monsters and devils and hells and heavens and all of that kind of stuff, other than to recognize that those things are merely a state of mind.
 And when we see what's in the mind, we see for real what's going on, we can come out of those dissatisfactions into a state of satisfaction.
 Now, many people have the idea, oh, I want to meditate because I want something.

-I want to enlighten them, or I want Nirvana, or I want Johnna or I want this or that and that.
+I want to enlighten them, or I want Nirvana, or I want Jhana or I want this or that and that.
 Basically what you were saying when we do that is I want means that I'm dissatisfied.
 And if we can see that that's what's going on, that we're dissatisfied because we're wanting something, then what we can do is make a change to stop wanting, just stop wanting.
 And when we stop wanting wisely, we are already in a state of satisfaction because dissatisfaction is a state of warning.
 Wanting to either get rid of something, wanting to get something, or wanting basically to know something, which is just Morgedon.

 So this, there is a cause of this dissatisfaction.
 And the cause for dissatisfaction is always in our own mind.
 Now, religions think about that it's God's fault that God did it, that we got to rely upon God.